koskinev/koskinev.github.io/posts/atomic_rng.md

 think();
 ```

-This is possible by making the RNG's state atomic.
+As you have probably already figured out, this is possible by making the RNG's state atomic.

 ## Implementation